One night, I got a message from my brother, who also writes novels. It read:

 I’m a pantser.
 My guess is that you’re a plotter.

 The links were interesting.
-From Stephen King’s memoir, On Writing, I knew he was a pantser.
+From Stephen King’s memoir, On Writing: A Memoir of the Craft, I knew he was a pantser.
 Now I knew my brother was a pantser as well.

 But, was my brother right about me?
 That’s not a simple answer.
 Let me explain.